sympy/sympy/doc/src/tutorial/beam_problems.rst

 ===========================================================
-Solving Beam Bending Problems using Discontinuity Functions
+Solving Beam Bending Problems using Singularity Functions
 ===========================================================

 To make this document easier to read, we are going to enable pretty printing.